langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## What is Memory?

-Memory is a system that retains information from past interactions.
+Memory is the ability to encode, store, retain, and subsequently recall information and experiences.
 Consider the frustration of working with a colleague who forgets everything you tell them, requiring constant repetition!
 As AI agents undertake more complex tasks involving numerous user interactions, equipping them with memory becomes equally crucial for efficiency and user satisfaction.

 Memory in AI agents refers to the ability to process, store, and effectively recall information from past interactions.
 With memory, your agents can learn from feedback and adapt to users' preferences.
 This guide is divided into two sections based on the scope of memory recall: short-term memory and long-term memory.